So Much To See...

 Fort Saint-Louis, Martinique

-We have traveled all over the Caribbean, and although Martinique wasn’t my favorite island, this fort was pretty stellar.
+We have traveled all over the Caribbean, and although Martinique wasn’t my favorite island, this fort was stellar.
 Resting high enough to oversee the Fort-de-France Bay, this place holds a quintessential “Pirates of the Caribbean” feeling.
 I wish that I had done more study on this prior to my visit as the locals spoke mostly “French” and were not eager to assist any English-speaking tourists.
 I do wonder what the welcoming and friendly European French would think of their Caribbean counterparts.

 The Trevi Fountain, Rome